Mardi Gras Radish

 Inventory, bunch : 0

-Mardi Gras radish like Easter egg radishes are sold as a bouquet type bundle.
-Once grown and harvested the grower bundles the mixed colors together in a bouquet that can then be packed for distribution or sold at the farmers market.
-These mixed bouquets of radishes date back to the vegetable markets of France potentially as early as the 1800’s where growers would bundle together whatever colors they had available at the time and sell as an astatically pleasing radish mix.
+Mardi Gras radishes are favored by home gardeners for their easy-to-grow nature, small space requirement, bright colors, and fresh flavor.
+When sown, it is unknown what radish colors will appear until the roots are harvested, providing an element of delight and surprise.
+Mardi Gras radishes are similar to other colorful mixes, including Easter egg radishes, and are sold as bouquet-type bundles.
+Once grown and harvested, specialty growers bundle the mixed colors together in a bouquet, typically tied with a string that can then be packed for distribution or sold at a local farmer’s market.
+Mixed radish bouquets date back to the vegetable markets of France as early as the 1800s, where growers would bundle together whatever colors they had available at the time to sell as an aesthetically pleasing radish mix.

 Mardi Gras radishes are sold in a mix pack through online seed retailers such as Burpee Seeds.
 The radish mix is comprised of several different varieties of round spring radishes, and these petite roots were developed in Europe from ancient radishes beginning in the 16th century.
 Radishes have continued to be selectively bred for improved characteristics, including the varieties used in the Mardi Gras mix, and are common in home gardens and commercial markets.
 Today, Mardi Gras radishes can be found in bundles through specialty distributors and farmer’s markets or grown from seed in home gardens.

 Recipes that include Mardi Gras Radish.
 One is easiest, three is harder.

 |Rhubarbarians||Honey Butter Roasted Radishes With Lemon and Thyme|